This summary of age discrimination law in China has been prepared by Fangda Partners, the Ius Laboris affiliate for China: www.fangdalaw.com

 An employee or job candidate who is a victim of age discrimination has the right to file a civil lawsuit against the employer.
 Having said that, in practice, it is difficult, if not impossible for the plaintiff to succeed in such a lawsuit mainly because (i) the plaintiff faces difficulties in demonstrating that he/she was discriminated against by the defendant, and (ii) there is no legal provision or practical guidance setting out the specific elements for the determination of age discrimination.

 Criminal or administrative sanctions are not applicable for age discrimination.

 Claims concerning age discrimination are rare in China, mainly because of the lack of specific legal protection and the lack of awareness.

 Currently, the legal retirement age for men is 60 and 50 for women or 55 for employees with managerial or technical roles.
-This is applicable to regular employees.

-Extension of the retirement age has been under frequent discussion in recent years, there is however no clear schedule as to when a law will be enacted.
+Extension of the retirement age has been under frequent discussion in recent years, there is however no clear schedule as to when a new law will be enacted.

 In early 2005, Mr. Jiahai Liu sued the Justice Department of the Guangxi Zhuang Autonomous Region for age discrimination.
 Mr. Liu registered himself for the public service examination with the aspiration of passing it and becoming a public servant (government employee) of the said Justice Department, but his registration was cancelled as he was older than the set age threshold.
 With discontent caused by the fact of not being able to be a public servant, Mr. Liu filed a lawsuit against the Justice Department.
-Though there is really nothing to talk about in regards to the adjudication of the case (the Court dismissed the case on the ground that Mr. Liu sued the wrong entity, as the age threshold was set by the Human Recourse and Social Security Department rather than the Justice Department), it is the first publicly reported case where age discrimination served as the cause of action.
+Though there is really in question in regards to the adjudication of the case (the Court dismissed the case on the ground that Mr. Liu sued the wrong entity, as the age threshold was set by the Human Recourse and Social Security Department rather than the Justice Department), it is the first publicly reported case where age discrimination served as the cause of action.